jjnguyenn/APIAutomation/README.md

 You can run the following workflow trigger under https://github.com/jjnguyenn/APIAutomation/actions/workflows/rubytests.yml where the following workflows are configured

-You can clone the repository and run it locally but you need to ensure you have the correct gems and configurations to start the project
+You can clone the repository and run it locally but you need to ensure you have the correct ruby gems and configurations to start the project

 The following configurations you'll need to run this locally after cloning